-We are registering shares of Class A common stock for resale by the selling stockholders.
-We will not receive any proceeds from the sale of the shares of our Class A common stock by the selling stockholders.
-The net proceeds from the sale of the shares of our Class A common stock offered pursuant to this prospectus will be received by the selling stockholders for their respective accounts.
-Pursuant to the Registration Rights Agreements, we have agreed to pay all fees and expenses relating to registering these shares of our Class A common stock.
-The selling stockholders will pay any underwriter discounts, broker commissions or similar commissions or fees incurred for the sale of these shares of our Class A common stock.
+We are registering 1,152,000 shares of Class A common stock for resale by the selling stockholder.
+We will not receive any proceeds from the sale of the shares of our Class A common stock by the selling stockholder.
+The net proceeds from the sale of the shares of our Class A common stock offered pursuant to this prospectus will be received by the selling stockholder for their respective accounts.
+Pursuant to the Registration Rights Agreements, we have agreed to pay all fees and expenses relating to registering these shares of our Class A common stock, except that the selling stockholder has agreed to reimburse us for up to \$75,000 of our reasonable out-of-pocket fees and expenses incurred in connection with this registration.
+The selling stockholder will pay any underwriter discounts, broker commissions or similar commissions or fees incurred for the sale of these shares of our Class A common stock.